Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/1-Setup-Application-CI.md

 name: Daimler-Truck WebApp CI/CD

 on:
-  # Triggers the workflow on push events only for the main branch.
+  # Triggers the workflow on push and pull_request events for the develop branch.
   push:
     branches: [develop]
   pull_request:
-    branches: [ develop ]
+    branches: [develop]

 jobs:
   test: